OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/src/main/python/README.md

 For now, this is more to be seen as a Proof Of Concept (POC) than anything else.

 The tricky point was to find a suitable way to establish a communication between Java and Python, and this without having to depend on external code.
+And ideally, a language agnostic method.

+After several trials, two main communication methods emerged:
+- Transfer Control Protocol (TCP)
+- Representational State Transfer (REST)
+  - relies on HTTP, itself relying on TCP

+### TCP and REST, in short
+TCP implementations exist in the NMEA world (OpenCPN, SeaWi, ...).
+When a client connects to a TCP server, then the TCP server starts feeding the client with
+NMEA sentences, as long as the client remains connected to the server.
+This is indeed very convenient for data like Heading, Wind Speed, etc.
+TCP is a _connected_ protocol.
+The client remains connected to the server as long s he does not explicitly disconnect (or on error).

+REST, as it is relying on HTTP, is not a connected protocol.
+A REST request goes like this:
+- Client connects to the server
+- Client sends a request
+- Server produces a response, sent back to the client
+- Connection is _closed_ (and cannot be reused)

+In this context, this is convenient if you do not need to receive as many data as possible, but more like on an on-demand basis.
+Like for Air Temperature, Atmospheric Pressure, etc. Those data do not vary as fast as boat or wind speed.

-So we are going to use TCP (Transfer Control Protocol), language agnostic protocol supported by many languages - including Java and Python, and the data going back and forth will be encapsulated by JSON (JavaScript Object Notation), also natively supported by the languages we target.
+So we are going to use TCP and REST, language agnostic protocol supported by many languages - including Java and Python, and the data going back and forth will be encapsulated by JSON (JavaScript Object Notation), also natively supported by the languages we target.

+_**A last detail**_: The servers (TCP and/or REST) do not need to run on the same machine as the NMEA-multiplexer.
+All they need is to see each other on the network.

+## Implementations
 This directory contains _**EXAMPLES**_ of the way to have TCP servers written in Python, reading sensor data, that could be used to feed the NMEA-multiplexer.
 The Python (Python3) code in this folder is usually a wrapper around the Python modules written by the sensors' provider.